akash13singh/resilient_nlp/README.md

 ## Dataset

-The IMDb dataset split used for finetuning and evaluating IMDb is available here: https://huggingface.co/datasets/artemis13fowl/imdb .
+The IMDb dataset split used for finetuning and evaluating IMDb is available in output/huggingface/imdb .
 For other tasks we are using default HuggingFace datasets.

 ## MockingBERT models